 - A poor man’s copyright isn’t a public record

-Very often artists assume that copyright disputes resolve around who actually created a work.
+Very often artists assume that copyright disputes revolve around who actually created a work.
 Copyright infringement isn’t the same thing as plagiarism.
 Ownership of a work generally isn’t a major issue of contention in copyright disputes.
 The amount owed, however, often is and a poor man’s copyright won’t help you with this.
-A registration with the U.S. Copyright Office will.
+Registration with the U.S. Copyright Office will.

 3. Copyright registration = $750- $30,000 in statutory damages

 Under 17 U.S. Code § 504, owners of a timely copyright registration may elect to receive $750 – $30,000 in statutory damages.
 There is also the possibility of receiving attorneys’ fees.
-Without a registration, you bear the burden of proving actual damages or lost profits and generally don’t have the chance of recovering legal fees.
+Without registration, you bear the burden of proving actual damages or lost profits and generally don’t have the chance of recovering legal fees.
 Statutory damages are intended to serve as an incentive for registration and to relieve copyright holders from the burden of calculating damages, especially in situations where determining the precise harm done is difficult.
 In cases of willful infringement, the court may award up to $150,000 at its discretion (this is very rare).

 Fight image theft